- Applying to the Law School

 Full-time Day Program

-The first-year program consists of six doctrinal courses: Contracts, Torts, Property, Civil Procedure, Constitutional Law, and Criminal Law (4 credits each) and two semesters of Legal Analysis, Writing, and Research (2 credits in the fall, 3 credits in the spring) for a total of 29 credits.
-Three doctrinal courses plus Legal Analysis will be taught each semester for a total of 14 credit hours in the fall and 15 credit hours in the spring.
+The first-year program consists of six doctrinal courses: Contracts, Torts, Property, Civil Procedure, Constitutional Law, and Criminal Law (4 credits each) and two semesters of Legal Analysis, Writing, and Research Skills - LAWRS - (2 credits in the fall, 3 credits in the spring) for a total of 29 credits.
+Contracts, Torts, Property and LAWRS I will be taught in the fall semester for a total of 14 credit hours.
+Constitutional Law, Civil Procedure, Criminal Law and LAWRS II will be taught in the spring for a total of 15 credit hours.

 A typical day consists of two classes in the morning, a break in the mid-afternoon, and one or two classes in the afternoon.
 Classes are scheduled five days a week, but no classes are scheduled after 2:20 pm on Friday.